National Commission of Inquiry Into Disappearances: History

 From 1964 until 1982, the political situation in Bolivia was highly unstable.
 In 1964, a coup d'état overthrew the government of Victor Paz Estenssoro, resulting in a military dictatorship led by René Barrientos, who became president after occupying the presidential palace.
 Following Barrientos' death in 1969, another coup took place, with the armed forces under General Alfredo Ovando Candia effectively taking the presidency from Barrientos' vice-president, Luís Adolfo Siles Salinas.
 The years following Barrientos' death resulted in a period of political turmoil, described as "one military regime after another" and "politics stretching all the way from extreme left through reformist to reactionary right".
 Following the 1978 coup in the government of Colonel Hugo Banzer Suárez, who had been in power for six years, several elections were held in Bolivia in an attempt to return to democracy.
 The period between 1978 and 1980 was tumultuous and chaotic, having had two general elections and five presidents, none of whom were victorious in the polls.

 In 1980, General Luis García Meza Tejada took power in Bolivia.
 One of the more renown leaders of this period of Bolivian history, his presidency was "notorious for human rights abuses, drug trafficking and economic mismanagement" and was eventually overthrown by a military coup in 1981.
 The military government sought to return to democracy after the ruthlessness of the García Meza dictatorship.
 From 1981 to 1982, Bolivia saw 3 different military governments in 14 months, resulting in the military appointing a president in hopes of returning to a more democratic rule.
-On October 10, 1982, Hernán Siles Zuazo became the president of Bolivia following a strike that overthrew the previous leader.
+On October 10, 1982, the Armed Forces ceded power to Hernán Siles Zuazo.
 He had previously served as president from 1956 to 1960.
 His government was seen as the first Bolivian government to attempt to return to democratic rule, as well as the beginning of a more politically stable period.
-One of the first things he did a part of his new government leadership was establish a commission to investigate the disappearances that occurred between 1967 and 1982.
+One of the first things he did a part of his new government leadership was to establish a commission to investigate the disappearances that occurred between 1967 and 1982.